Bar Soap or Liquid? Three reasons why the bar is better...

 #3 It's more economical

 Like practically everything in life, the devil is the the details.
 But generally speaking, bar soap is more economical than liquid soap.
-For one, it typically lasts longer.
+For one, it typically lasts longer, if properly stored.
 This is because bar soap doesn't contain the extra water and additives that are present in liquid soap.
 Additionally, bar soap is often less expensive on a per-use basis; most people tend to use more liquid soap than is necessary, which adds to the cost.
 Finally, bar soap packaging is typically more minimal and requires less energy to produce, further reducing its overall cost.

 So, the next time you are shopping for soap, consider a bar over the bottle.
 All our bar soaps can be found here.
 I bet you'll find one you love!